-Before someone hires you (or even gets in touch), they'll most likely want to see examples of things that you've written.
-You can include these as links to pieces published online - probably the easiest way - or, with permission from past clients, you can include a piece you've written for their print publication on your website.
+Before someone hires you (or even gets in touch), they'll probably want to see examples of things that you've written.
+You can simply link to any pieces published online.
+With permission from past clients, you can scan a piece you've written for their print publication and put it on your website.